Commercial Vehicle & Transportation

 There is an insufficiency of industry-wide understanding, standardization, and aggregation of battery and fuel cell electric commercial vehicle technology resources, unit economic driven total-cost-of-ownership (TCO) models, and adoption rate forecasts across Classes 4-8 vehicles.

-Are you working to quantify the Total Addressable Market (TAM) for commercial electric vehicles?
+- Are you working to quantify the Total Addressable Market (TAM) for decarbonized commercial vehicles?

-Do you need a comparable and deep dive into the various technology models and adoption by application?
+- Do you need a comparable and deep dive into the various technology models and their adoption by application?

 Where do you go when you want to be green and still make some green?
 What you need is a one-stop resource that collects and analyzes all the relevant and necessary information on propulsion system technology, battery, and fuel cell technology, charging, and infrastructure, government regulations, and subsidies, while also taking a deep dive into technology adoption and long-term strategic forecasting by duty cycle across Classes 4-8 vehicles.